boolean-uk/react-address-book-part-2/README.md

 3. Automatically navigate to the contact list after deleting a contact

-4. Automatically navigate to the single contact information view after creating or updating a contact
+4. Automatically navigate to the single contact information view after updating a contact

 5. Implement the remaining `/user` properties available in the API into your application

 6. Use a contact's `lat` and `lng` geo-coordinates to render their position on a map

+7. Add the ability to filter the contact list using URL parameters

+8. Replace the jsonplaceholder API with your own [json-server](https://www.npmjs.com/package/json-server) based API

 ## Example application